-As a fashion blogger and editor, I've helped many fashion businesses get started and noticed one of the biggest challenges is practical advice on how to start an online clothing business without it being too overwhelming.
-Whether you're an individual looking to start a business, fashion designer or someone thinking about selling established Indian or Pakistani fashion I've highlighted three most top tips to get you started.
+As a Fashion Marketing Specialist, I've mentored fashion business owners to get started and noticed one of the biggest challenges is practical, simple yet effective advice on how to start an online clothing business.
+Whether you're an individual looking to start a business, fashion designer or international fashion business trying to go global, I've highlighted three most top tips to get you started.

 Step 1.
 Image is everything

 A website is like a shop floor, appearances are everything to shoppers.
 If it’s not professional, high standard or with friendly service they’re leaving and they will share their bad experience with others.
 It’s not only about having a website to sell your fashion clothes but an honest service that cares - being good to not only your customers but also people is critical.

 I salute BUNO Designs for not only outstanding bespoke everyday modest fashion available via their clean website but exceptional service.
 Although the sisters behind the business don’t see it as a service but something brands should be doing as the minimum, caring for people with fashion as the vehicle to share a mission to change the fashion industry for the better.
 They prove this by being ethical, honest and always go above and beyond even if you aren’t going to buy, rare l know!
 Now you know why I love them. www.buno-design.com

 Step 2.
 Don’t be afraid to promote yourself

 Fashion lovers see fashion as a lifestyle, an identity and an element woven into their lives.
 So personalise your service for your ideal consumer, create those 1-to-1 conversations and make people feel special as if they are a part of your business.
 Most importantly, don’t be afraid to be yourself and promote yourself – research shows, women don’t feel confident when promoting themselves compared to men but remember you are your brand and shoppers like to follow and buy from people.